What we want to achieve

 - Regular exercise and a healthy diet – its down to you, but there are ways in which we can help

-- Timely access to information, advice and support from your local GP surgery or health centre – person to person, if necessary, or through new website and smartphone apps
+- Timely access to information, advice and support from your local community groups, GP surgery or health centre – person to person, if necessary, or through new website and smartphone apps

 - Education and support for young people at school, parents and families in need and older people who may be isolated

 For people with health risks or a long term condition

 - Problems identified through proactive checks and tests